 - a.
-The FARMER and the Department Representative will meet no later than the month of May each year to develop a work plan.
-The meeting may be held at the property or via telephone at the discretion of the Department Representative. - b.
-The FARMER agrees to fill out and submit an "Annual Report Form for NHFG Agricultural Lease" each year at the end of the farming season. - c.
-For the first year of this agreement only, the FARMER may plant seed from any source.
-Thereafter, the FARMER agrees to adhere to any policies applicable to agricultural use of Department lands adopted by the DEPARTMENT during the term of this Agreement, including the Integrated Pest Management (IPM) policy outlined in Appendix A. The DEPARTMENT shall provide notice to FARMER of any newly adopted policies during the term of this Agreement. - d.
-A "protective" vegetated buffer (sumac, brush, etc.) of at least 50 feet shall be left between any planted area and surface-water wetlands or specially marked areas, unless otherwise designated by the Department Representative. - e.
-The use of bio-solids or similar materials is specifically prohibited. - f.
-The FARMER may amend field soils with a fertilizer/lime combination, manure, DES certified ash as allowed under administrative rule Env-Sw 1700, or other suitable substitute per the recommendations of the University of New Hampshire Cooperative Extension and with approval by the DEPARTMENT. - g.
-There shall be no dumping or burial of any materials or use of any material on the land, which is prohibited by state, or federal laws, which is ecologically hazardous, or which is in any way detrimental to the surface or groundwater. - h.
-There shall be no pasturing of livestock or stockpiling of manure, compost, or other similar material. - i.
-The FARMER shall regularly check areas prone to soil erosion within the designated areas or along access to them and stabilize those areas immediately. - j.
-The FARMER may prune or cut trees encroaching into farmed fields as agreed upon by the Department Representative.
+The FARMER will contact the Department Representative each year to discuss wildlife habitat management issues and plans for the season.
+A meeting may be held at the property or via telephone at the discretion of the Department Representative. - b.
+The FARMER agrees to adhere to any policies applicable to agricultural use of Department lands adopted by the DEPARTMENT during the term of this Agreement, including the Integrated Pest Management (IPM) policy outlined in Appendix A. The DEPARTMENT shall provide notice to FARMER of any newly adopted policies during the term of this Agreement. - c.
+A "protective" vegetated buffer (sumac, brush, etc.) of at least 100 feet shall be left between any planted area and surface-water wetlands or specially marked areas, unless otherwise designated by the Department Representative. - d.
+There shall be no dumping or burial of any materials or use of any material on the land, which is prohibited by state, or federal laws, which is ecologically hazardous, or which is in any way detrimental to the surface or groundwater. - e.
+There shall be no pasturing of livestock or stockpiling of manure, compost, or other similar material. - f.
+The FARMER shall regularly check areas prone to soil erosion within the designated areas or along access to them and stabilize those areas immediately.